Tax advisor: Austria

 In Austria, Steuerberater is the professional license for tax advisors.

 Germany

 In Germany, Steuerberater is the professional license for tax advisors.
+Moreover, attorneys-at-law (Rechtsanwälte) and Certified Public Accountants (Wirtschaftsprüfer) are allowed by law the practise tax law in Germany.
+All three aforementioned professions have unlimited representation rights, including representing clients in front of German tax courts (Finanzgerichte).

 Italy

-In Italy, tax advisors are called commercialisti, and provide assistance on business management, business law, economics, finance, tax, accounting, commercial, corporate and administrative matters.
-Dottori commercialisti, who have a degree in economics, and ragionieri commercialisti, who have a specific high school diploma, were members of two different professional orders, but they were merged in 2008 into the Ordine dei Dottori Commercialisti e degli Esperti Contabili (Italian for "Professional order of tax advisors"), and it is now impossible to become a commercialista without a laurea magistrale.
+In Italy, tax advisors are called commercialisti, and provide assistance in business management, business law, economics, finance, tax, accounting, commercial, corporate and administrative matters.
+Dottori commercialisti, who have a degree in economics, and ragionieri commercialisti, who have a specific high school diploma, were members of two different professional orders, which were merged in 2008 into the Ordine dei Dottori Commercialisti e degli Esperti Contabili (Italian for "Professional order of tax advisors").
+Access to this order is now restricted with specific laurea magistrale qualifications.
 Esperti contabili, whose roles are similar to those of a commercialista, must have a laurea, a first cycle degree that is equivalent to a bachelor's degree.
-According to the Italian law, the following activities are some of the roles of a commercialista:
+According to Italian law, the following activities are some of the roles of a commercialista: